jamesyrose/ZoomAutomation/README.md

 * Screen Record

 ##### Heads Up:
-For OSX and Windows Users.
+Sorry Apple users, I dont have a Mac.
 I did my best, you will probably have to debug it though.

-I assumed users would be running this on a Linux server.
+Windows Users: you may have to configure the ffmpeg command

+Linux Users: Its working on Mint19

 you should have a config.json file with:
 ```